BirenderPanwar/tsai_eva4p2/session1/README.md

 <p align="center"><img style="max-width:800px" src="doc_images/package.png"></p>

 ### Update handler function in handler.py [(Link)](mobilenetv2-pytorch-aws/handler.py)
-This file shall define the entry handler fucntion for Lambda.
+This file shall define the entry handler function for Lambda.
 It contains application specific code.
-Following fucntions are implemented in this file:
+Following functions are implemented in this file:
-1. S3 bucket and path for model file configutaion
+1. S3 bucket and path for model file in S3
 2. Loading of model from S3 bucket
 3. Entry handler functions which will be invoke every time AWS Lanbda function is triggered.
 3. Processing of incoming image content and using model for image's classification